jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 The provisions of this Act have effect no matter what any agreement may say.

 ### 157 Territorial scope
-This Act applies to a financial adviser service performed in New Zealand by a person in New Zealand, regardless of where the person performing the financial adviser service is resident, is incorporated, or carries on business.
+This Act applies to a financial adviser service performed in New Zealand, regardless of where the person performing the financial adviser service is resident, is incorporated, or carries on business.

 ### 158 Breach of exemption conditions
 The breach of a term or condition of an exemption provided by regulations made under this Act or by notice under section 148 is a breach of the obligation to which the exemption applies.